mabelsueh/trent-assignment-1/README.md

 # **TGC DSD Assignment 1**

+### Single Page Layout Website

+By: Mabel Su
+#

+## Demo

+A live demo of the finished project can be found [here](https://mabelsueh.github.io/trent-assignment-1/).

 ## **Motivation:**
 This project requires us to create a website with interactive elements implemented using JavaScript, while also demonstrating understanding of the Five Planes of UI/UX.
-I have chosen to create an e-commerce site with the purpose of selling quality leathercraft tools and kits with a user-friendly and aesthetically pleasing site that can be navigated intuitively.
+I have chosen to create an single page website with the purpose of advertising bespoke leather crafting services with a user-friendly and aesthetically pleasing site that can be navigated intuitively.

 #
 ## **Goals & User stories:**

-### Owner's Goal:  To sell my products online with ease and have good business insights that help in decision-making.
+### Owner's Goal:  To advertise my service online with ease and receive enquiries.

 ### Owner's User Stories:
--  As an owner, I want my customers to have a smooth shopping experience.
+-  As an owner, I want my customers to have a smooth browsing experience.
--  As an owner, I want to track my customer base so I know how to appeal to them better.
+-  As an owner, I want to update my promotions easily so they can be changed seasonally.
--  As an owner, I want my website to appear on web engine searches easily.
+-  As an owner, I want to display customer reviews so that I seem trustable.

-### User's Goal: To view and buy items with ease.
+### User's Goal: To view and the website and navigate with ease.

 ### User's User Stories:
-- As a site visitor, I want to read the FAQ section with ease, so I can get the information I'm looking for easily.

 - As a site visitor, I want the website to be easy to navigate so I can shop easily.
-- As a site visitor, I want to read reviews about the business so I can purchase with a peace of mind.
+- As a site visitor, I want to read reviews about the business so I can engage in the service with a peace of mind.
-- As a site visitor, I want to check out as a guest so I can make my first purchase without the hassle of creating an account.
-- As a site visitor, I want to view items by category so I can view specific items at a glance.
+- As a site visitor, I want to enquire before committing to any consultation or service so I don't waste time and money.

 #
 <!-- 2.
 List down the scope of the project (features and requirements, non-technical requirements, content requirements)